najibou-1998/najib/README.md

 # hello-world

-# you can find here exam solution and anagram homework solutuion in diffrent folders.
+# you can find here the exam solution and anagram homework solution in diffrent folders.